My budget friendly and delicious Lentil Stew has a powerful punch of flavor and uses lentils in place of meat for a budget friendly mealtime solution.

 Note: There are two primary types of lentils, whole green and split red.
 Either works fine in this recipe but I have to admit I’m partial to whole green.
 They will usually just be marked “lentils” in the grocery store and have a pale green color.
 Split Red lentils are usually marked as “split red”.

-This meatless stew recipe is what I used to win my family over – and cut my grocery budget in the process.
+This meatless Budget Friendly & Delicious Lentil Stew recipe is what I used to win my family over – and cut my grocery budget in the process.

 I like to use a few shortcuts in this stew to make it come together in a flash.
 To begin with you’ll need whole green lentils, chicken broth, a bag of frozen vegetable mix (your choice but I like the “soup mix” that has okra in it), tomato paste, small onion, a little cayenne, a little paprika, and an envelope of Italian Dressing Mix for a burst of flavor.